 (b) give to the Director General a statement in writing in such form as the Director General may require, setting out each amount it has deducted, and such details of each chargeable transaction in respect of which it has made deductions as the Director General may require.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

 (3) The payment by a registered receiver to the Director General in accordance with subregulation (2) of any amount which has been deducted from a chargeable payment is, to the extent of that amount, a partial discharge of the registered receiver’s obligation to make the chargeable payment to the grower and the amount is taken for the purposes of this Scheme to have been paid to the Account by the grower.